Northrop Frye: Frye's critical method

 Frye uses the terms 'centripetal' and 'centrifugal' to describe his critical method.
 Criticism, Frye explains, is essentially centripetal when it moves inwardly, towards the structure of a text; it is centrifugal when it moves outwardly, away from the text and towards society and the outer world.
-Lyric poetry, for instance, like Keats's "Ode on a Grecian Urn", is dominantly centripetal, stressing the sound and movement and imagery of the ordered words.
-Rhetorical novels, like Uncle Tom's Cabin, are dominantly centrifugal, stressing the thematic connection of the stories and characters to the social order.
+Lyric poetry, for instance, like Keats's "Ode on a Grecian Urn", is predominantly centripetal, stressing the sound and movement and imagery of the ordered words.
+Rhetorical novels, like Uncle Tom's Cabin, are predominantly centrifugal, stressing the thematic connection of the stories and characters to the social order.
 The "Ode" has centrifugal tendencies, relying for its effects on elements of history and pottery and visual aesthetics.
 Cabin has centripetal tendencies, relying on syntax and lexical choice to delineate characters and establish mood.
 But the one veers inward, the other pushes outward.
 Criticism reflects these movements, centripetally focusing on the aesthetic function of literature, centrifugally on the social function of literature.